pippim/pippim.github.io/programs.md

 ---
-title: Programs
+title: Pippim Programs
 layout: default
 ---
-# pippim Programs
+# Pippim Programs

-Assortment of Linux programs written in Bash and Python by pippim.
+This page lists Linux programs written in Bash and Python by Pippim.
+You can use them free of charge and change them however you like.

 ## Sample Python program snippet